Transcript: How to Help Prevent Abdominal Aortic Aneurysms

 The most important thing, though: no smoking, which can dramatically increase our risk.
 Albert Einstein died of an abdominal aortic aneurysm—and he was a vegetarian.
 But he didn’t start eating healthy until late in his life, unfortunately, and he was a heavy smoker.

-So, minimize both smoking and meat eating and maximize fruits and vegetable consumption, and eat nuts every day, the two most powerful dietary behaviors found to reduce one’s risk.
-May cut our odds of developing a abdominal aortic aneurism in half.
+So, minimize both smoking and meat eating, and maximize fruit and vegetable consumption, and eat nuts every day—the two most powerful dietary behaviors found to reduce one’s risk.
+May cut our odds of developing an abdominal aortic aneurysm in half.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 Please consider volunteering to help out on the site.